-- Directors fees paid to non-executive Directors of Rubicon for the current period of \$0.4 million (paid in NZ\$0.5 million), (2014: \$0.4 million (paid in NZ\$0.5 million)) and in 2014 an accrual for the non-executive Directors long-term incentive plan of \$0.2 million was made, refer to note 25. - The statutory audit of the annual financial statements and review of the interim financial statements: in the current period for Rubicon; \$0.1 million (2014: \$0.1 million) and in the current period for Tenon \$0.5 million (2014: \$0.5 million). - Taxation services for Rubicon in the current period of \$0.1 million (2014: \$0.1 million). - Other services provided by the auditors, for Rubicon in the current period were less than \$0.1 million (2014: less than \$0.1 million) and for Tenon in the current period less than \$0.1 million.
-These other services include attendance at the annual meetings and extended assurance work. - Refer to page 37 (Reporting and Disclosure) and page 41 (Auditors) of the Corporate Governance section for commentary on the Audit Committee process in managing the relationship with the Auditor and confirming their independence.
+- Directors fees paid to non-executive Directors of Rubicon for the current period of \$0.4 million (paid in NZ\$0.5 million), (2015: \$0.4 million (paid in NZ\$0.5 million)). - The statutory audit of the annual financial statements and review of the interim financial statements: in the current period for Rubicon; \$0.1 million (2015: \$0.1 million) and in the current period for Tenon \$0.5 million (2015: \$0.5 million). - Taxation services for Rubicon in the current period of less than \$0.1 million (2015: \$0.1 million). - Other services provided by the auditors for Rubicon in the current period were less than \$0.1 million (2015: less than \$0.1 million), which include attendance at the annual shareholders' meeting and agreed upon procedures.
+Other services provided by the auditors for Tenon were \$0.3 million relating to strategic review assistance in the current period (2015: less than \$0.1 million for assurance services). - Refer to Reporting and Disclosure and Auditors, of the Corporate Governance section for commentary on the Audit Committee process in managing the relationship with the Auditor and confirming their independence.